Convert RSS to JSON API

 Authentication

-All requests to ApyHub services need to be authenticated, currently we support tokens or basic authentication mechanisms.
-You can generate and view your existing credentials from workspace settings (on the left side of the navbar) and go to applications.
+All API requests to ApyHub services need to be authenticated.
+Currently we support tokens or basic authentication mechanisms.
+You can generate and view your existing credentials from your workspace settings (on the left side of the navbar) and go to “API Keys".

 Points to note: